William Lyster May Foundation

-The Hub for Arts and Culture is rooted in legacy, vision, and deep community listening.
-This initiative is being catalyzed by the William Lyster May Foundation, an operating private foundation transforming its 28-year legacy into a cultural engine for Chester County.
+This initiative, rooted in legacy, vision, and deep community listening, is being catalyzed by the William Lyster May Foundation, an operating private foundation transforming its 28-year legacy into a cultural engine for Chester County.
 Founded by Richard, Julie, and Angeline May, the Foundation was established in memory of their son and brother, William Lyster May—a creative spirit whose life was tragically cut short in a car accident in 1997.

 Driven by a passion for community, creativity, and cultural equity, Richard May brings decades of experience building transformative public-private partnerships in West Chester.
 As the founder of West Chester Library Labor & Capital LLC, Richard has led financing efforts for major cultural infrastructure projects.
 Richard and Angeline were also two of the founding members of the Uptown Knauer Performing Arts Center, a $5 million historic rehabilitation that turned a National Guard Armory into a thriving performance venue.
 These milestones form the foundation for a new, countywide initiative: The Hub for Arts and Culture.